francisypl/community/README.md

 1. Food & Drinks

 # Analysis
 You have sketched out your problem, now lets see how we can make this concert happen.
-First of all list out your fixed costs:
+First of all, list out your fixed costs:
 ## Fixed Costs
 1. Venue - $500
 1. Staff - 5 people @ $20/hr * 5hrs = $500